klever-io/klever-vm-sdk-rs/framework/derive/README.md

 # Smart contract derive functionality

-Crate that contains all macro code generation for MultiversX smart contracts.
+Crate that contains all macro code generation for Klever smart contracts.